dfinity/ICRC/ICRCs/ICRC-97/ICRC-97.md

 | icrc97:stat             | Show attribute as stat e.g. 1 out of 2, expects number and additional `max_value` property with a number.                                                     |
 | icrc97:boost            | Shows attribute as boost e.g. +10, expects number and optional additional `min_value` and `max_value` properties.
 Numbers can be either positive or negative. |
 | icrc97:boost_percentage | Same as `icrc97:boost` but shows values with %.                                                                                                               |

+## Future work

+This standard defines a token metadata standard for ICRC-7.
+But also applies to future standards like ICRC-8, where needed ICRC-97 can be extended with additional asset purposes and display type values to accomodate for these standards.